 Bachelor of Arts (BA): Film and Video Production Degree Overview

-The Bachelor of Arts program in film and video production is designed for individuals seeking to apply the principles of cinematography, video editing, and directing to careers in media production.
-Concentrations may be available in cinema studies, documentary production, animation or sound design.
+The bachelor of arts program in film and video production is designed for individuals seeking to apply the principles of cinematography, video editing, and directing to careers in media production.

 Students receive a solid foundation in production basics, such as classical narrative structure, multi-camera filming and digital editing.
 In addition to technical training, they explore film and television theory, media history, communications, and social science.
 Throughout the program, students learn to examine artistic media and cultural expression, understand the film industry, and make films.